Contents:

 A popular time for STEM students to take a gap year is after finishing secondary school and before starting their undergraduate degree.
 This means you should be in good company both on your gap year and once at university, with many other STEM students sharing gap year experiences and being of a similar age to you.
 Some common reasons for taking a gap year before university include: not feeling ready to leave home and friends, needing time to save money to fund university, and being unsure about your university choices.

 You can take a gap year after submitting a UCAS application to university.
 If you have not been offered the university place you want, many students take a gap year to address any shortcomings in their application and reapply the following year.
 If you have received an offer, you can request to defer your start date but will need to provide a solid supporting explanation for doing so.
-Taking a gap year after submitting a UCAS application allows you to enjoy your gap year without having to apply to university after a gap year on your mind.
+Taking a gap year after submitting a UCAS application allows you to enjoy your gap year without the worry of applying to university.
 A larger percentage of gap year students go on to university if they have applied before their gap year than if they have not.

 Can I take a gap year during university?